joelouthan/theologic.us/content/posts/4-family-devos-luke/2020-12-31-family-devos-luke.md

 ## Christ Calls Us to Worship God

-Luke 9:18 Now it happened that as he was praying alone, the disciples were with him.
-And he asked them, “Who do the crowds say that I am?”<sup> 19 </sup>And they answered, “John the Baptist.
-But others say, Elijah, and others, that one of the prophets of old has risen.”<sup> 20 </sup>Then he said to them, “But who do you say that I am?”
-And Peter answered, “The Christ of God.”
+Luke 9:18–20 (CSB) While he was praying in private and his disciples were with him, he asked them, “Who do the crowds say that I am?”
+They answered, “John the Baptist; others, Elijah; still others, that one of the ancient prophets has come back.”
+“But you,” he asked them, “who do you say that I am?”

+    Peter answered, “God’s Messiah.”

 *What are we to do if Jesus is God?
 Should we pay attention to his words and his actions?
 Should we obey Him as God?*